Requirements for registration of a trademark

 There is no reason to assume that anyone is applying for a trademark that actually is intended to mislead customers.
 We therefore do not see the mark as misleading if a non-misleading use of the mark is possible.

-The word PLANTastic gives the impression that the goods are plant-based, but the mark is applied for products made from meat.
+The mark text VeggieVibes gives the impression that the goods are vegetarian, but the mark is applied for products made from meat.

 Lashes4ever*

-The word LASHES gives the impression that the goods relate to eyelashes, but the mark is applied for lipstick.
-Cosmetic products for eyelashes and lipstick may come in similar packaging and be sold at the same outlets.
-Consumers can therefore make a mistake, and be misled by the mark.
+The word LASHES gives the impression that the goods are for eyelashes, but the mark is applied for for lipstick.
+Cosmetic products for eyelashes and lipstick may come in similar packaging and be sold in the same outlets.
+There is therefore a chance that the consumer will make a mistake and thus be misled by the mark.

 ONLYGOLD*

-The word ONLYGOLD for "jewellery" gives the impression that the jewellery is made of gold.
+The mark text ONLYGOLD for “jewelry” gives the impression that the jewelry is made of gold.

-Since 'jewellery' covers jewellery made of gold, a non-misleading use of the mark is possible.
-As mentioned above, the Norwegian Patent Office does not cite the mark as misleading in such cases.
+Since the product description “jewelry” includes jewelry made of gold, a non-deceptive use of the mark is possible.
+As mentioned above, the Norwegian Industrial Property Office does not allege deception in such cases.

 Trademarks that are contrary to "morality" or "public order"